Glass vs Stainless Steel French Press: Which Is Best for You?

 Many manufacturers of cheap French presses do not supply replacement parts should they wear out or break.

-Over time, the mesh filter will become misshapen and no longer filter the ground coffee as it did when it was new.
+Over time, the mesh filter will become misshapen.
+It will no longer filter the ground coffee as effectively as it did when new.

-The mesh filter also becomes discoloured due to the oils inherent in coffee, which can leave a harsh, burnt taste in your coffee.
-Therefore, it’s important to replace the filter from time to time in order to ensure delicious-tasting coffee.
+The mesh filter also becomes discolored due to the oils in coffee.
+This can leave a harsh, burnt taste in your brew.
+Therefore, it’s important to replace the filter occasionally to ensure delicious-tasting coffee.

-And if you do decide to buy a glass French press, you’ll definitely want to buy a brand that sells replacement glass carafes.
-One of the worst things about very cheap French presses is that the glass carafe is often glued to the plastic housing, making it impossible to replace.
+If you decide to buy a glass French press, choose a brand that sells replacement glass carafes.
+One of the downsides of very cheap French presses is that the glass carafe is often glued to the plastic housing, making it impossible to replace.

-Replacement parts from respectable French press manufacturers such as Bodum and Espro are readily available on Amazon or their company websites, so make sure to take this into consideration as it’ll save you wasting money on an entirely new press in the future.
+Replacement parts from reputable manufacturers like Bodum and Espro are readily available on Amazon or their websites.
+Keep this in mind, as it can save you money on a new press in the future.

 Unless you’ve been paying absolutely zero attention, you’ll be well aware that glass French presses are prone to breaking.

-For that reason, it’s vitally important to buy from a manufacturer that produces quality glass carafes.
-As stated earlier, make sure the carafe is made from borosilicate glass and that it is of a nice thickness to protect from knocks.
+For that reason, it’s crucial to buy from a manufacturer that produces quality glass carafes.
+As mentioned earlier, ensure the carafe is made from borosilicate glass and has a nice thickness to withstand knocks.

-So don’t skimp.
-Look to spend a minimum of $25 (£20) to ensure that it’s of good enough quality to not break after five minutes.
+Don’t skimp on quality.
+Aim to spend a minimum of $25 (£20) to ensure it won’t break after just five minutes.